tsabat/reading-log/README.md

      - `ENVIRONMENT=production`

 5. Your application will automatically deploy and be accessible at the provided Railway URL.

+#### Railway Configuration

+The application includes several Railway-specific files:

+- `railway.json` - Configuration file for Railway deployment
+- `Procfile` - Defines the command to run the application
+- `scripts/railway_start.py` - Script to start the application on Railway
+- `scripts/railway_migrate.py` - Script to run database migrations on Railway

+The deployment process will:
+1. Build the Docker image using the Dockerfile
+2. Run database migrations using `railway_migrate.py`
+3. Start the application using `railway_start.py`

 #### Using Railway CLI (Optional)